Abarna28/final_reporting_project/README.md

 This approach ensures reproducibility, transparency, and efficient use of warehouse compute.

-Notes
+Notes:

+ERD Diagram and DAG screenshots are also attached as files .
 This project was created specifically for a data engineering assessment.
 The company name is intentionally omitted as requested.